EthanCavadia/EthanCavadia.github.io/index.md

 ## _mm_movemask_ps
 Set each bit of mask of the memory destination based on the most significant bit of the corresponding packed single-precision (32-bit) floating-point element in the argument.

-I used the _mm_movemask_ps() to store the result of each circle and then do a bytewise comparation.
+I used the _mm_movemask_ps() to store the result of each circle and then do a bytewise comparison.

 # Result
-I created a test who test 4 circle with 4 other circle but unfortunately i did not manage to found a good way to do the comparation, so that it can return the real result.
+I created a test who test 4 circles with 4 other circles but unfortunately I did not manage to found a good way to do the comparison, so that it can return the real result.

-I still did a benchmark to see wich one is faster:
+I still did a benchmark to see which one is faster:
 ![](https://github.com/EthanCavadia/EthanCavadia.github.io/blob/master/BM_GraphFonctionInstinsics.png)

 And sadly the result is that the C++ function is faster by 1.3 time.